How long do your customers stay customers? That’s what your customer retention rate (CRR) measures: the rate you keep customers over time.

-It’s a strong indicator of the health of your business and an important number to keep track of.
+It’s a key indicator of the health of your business and an important number to keep track of.
 Many businesses put a lot of time and effort into trying to find new customers.
-But the reality is that, dollar for dollar, it’s far cheaper to keep an existing customer happy than to woo a new one1.
+But the reality is that, dollar for dollar, it’s far cheaper to keep an existing customer happy (and keep selling to them) than to woo a new one1.

 Not only that, current customers often buy more things and even refer their friends and families—at no cost to you.
-So keeping them should be a key part of your business strategy.
+So, having a high customer retention rate should be a key part of your business strategy.

 - How to calculate your customer retention rate in 4 steps